Loss to Suns is more of the same story for Timberwolves

 Phoenix committed just one turnover in the first quarter and built a 29-20 lead.
 The Wolves were able to score effectively on their own — Towns and Edwards each had eight in the quarter — but Phoenix's offensive efficiency set the tone early as the Suns led 40-32 after one.

-The second quarter went better for the Wolves as a unique bench unit of Edwards, Jaden McDaneils, Naz Reid, Vanderbilt and Taurean Prince that helped lead a charge back from a 50-41 deficit.
-The Wolves tied it up 53-53 and would eventually take a 61-59 on a Prince layup.
+The second quarter went better for the Wolves as a unique bench unit of Edwards, Jaden McDaniels, Naz Reid, Vanderbilt and Taurean Prince that helped lead a charge back from a 50-41 deficit.
+The Wolves tied it 53-53 and would eventually take a 61-59 on a Prince layup.

 But as the second quarter wound down, Phoenix rotated most of its starters and closed the half on an 8-0 run, which included a loose-ball foul and technical on Towns with 1.1 seconds left.